kelbert2/JavaNuggets/JavaScript.md

 Tags have multiple properties.
 Some include:
 * style - which has its own assortment of properties
 * innerHTML - tags and text.
 Can modify, but can't pass a <script> tag that will execute.
-Can append with +="string.
+Can append with +="string".
 * * If overwrite, all content is rewritten and reloaded and repainted and may lose any :selected status.
 * outerHTML - innerHTML plus the element itself.
 Writing to thise replaces it in the DOM rather than rewriting it, so won't update any variables pointing to the old element, but will update the DOM.
 * offsetWidth - node width in pixels